MakeSchool-Tutorials/html-portfolio/P11-github/content.md

 <!-- Comment to break actionable boxes. -->

 > [action]
+> You only need to follow the clone instructions if you are **not** pushing to two repos!
+If you do, then you don't need to clone and can move on to the next section - pushing to your repo.
+>
 > Open your terminal and navigate to the directory where you already have your portfolio folder.
 Type the following command:
 >
 > `git clone https://github.com/your_github_username/your_github_username.github.io.git`